dylan-lang/opendylan/documentation/getting-started/source/debug/index.rst

 Because of the different characteristics of executable (EXE) files, DLLs, and OLE components, in each case there is a slightly different technique for invoking the debugger.
 This section covers these techniques.
-Debugging a client/server application is discussed in `See Debugging client/server applications <debug.htm#68512>`_.
+Debugging a client/server application is discussed in `Debugging client/server applications`_.

 Debugging executables
 ---------------------